JustMili0/BatchyKL-Terminal/README.md

 ## Planned Updates

-V1.5 - Better Manual, Fixed Commands, New Directory Display (not the pwd one)
+V1.5 - Better Manual (Will not be 100% like in Klai Linux), Fixed Commands, New Directory Display (not the pwd one)

 V1.6 - Improved Look